-Wildwood Trust – Wildlife Park Kent
+Wildwood Trust – Wildlife Education Kent

-Herne Common, Herne Bay, CT6 7LQ
+Herne Common, Herne Bay, Kent, CT6 7LQ

 MONTHS OPENJanuary, February, March, April, May, June, July, August, September, October, November, December

-Listed under: Day Trip Destinations | Art and Design | Bird of Prey Centres | Environment Centres | Farms | Field Studies | Outdoor Education | Storytelling | Wildlife and Nature Reserves | Zoos | Animal Welfare | Adventure Playgrounds | Citizenship | English | Environmental Studies | History | Leisure and Tourism | Mathematics | PSHE | Science | Conservation
+Listed under: Day Trip Destinations | Art and Design | Bird of Prey Centres | Environment Centres | Farms | Field Studies | Outdoor Education | Storytelling | Wildlife and Nature Reserves | Zoos | Conservation | Animal Welfare | Adventure Playgrounds | Citizenship | English | Environmental Studies | History | Leisure and Tourism | Mathematics | PSHE | Science | Wildlife Parks

-What we offer
+What we offer on a school trip

 Wildwood Trust Kent is a wildlife park for British animals only, past and present, set in an ancient coppiced woodland between Canterbury and Herne Bay in East Kent.
 The education team uses both the animal collection (including wolves, lynx, owls, deer, wild boar, bison, red squirrels, beavers, badgers, elk and reindeer) and the woodland for teaching and also has a purpose-built log cabin-style education centre, heated by a wood burner.

-We offer a range of guided tours and meet an animal sessions which enhance understanding of animal adaptation, homes and woodland habitats while indoor workshops build on these topics in more detail and look at teeth, skeletons, green plants etc. Our experienced tutors also offer a thriving ecology and conservation programme for older students, teaching sampling techniques and ecological statistics, as well as supporting students?own coursework investigations.
+We offer a range of guided tours and meet an animal sessions which enhance understanding of animal adaptation, homes and woodland habitats while indoor workshops build on these topics in more detail and look at teeth, skeletons, green plants etc. Our experienced tutors also offer a thriving ecology and conservation programme for older students, teaching sampling techniques and ecological statistics, as well as supporting students' own coursework investigations.